dcpydojo/slack_invite/README.md

     SLACK_URL = '' ### your slack team url (ex: dcpythondojo.slack.com)
     SLACK_TEAM_NAME = '' ### your community or team name to display on join page.
-    SLACK_TOKEN = '' ### access token of slack.
-You can generate it in https://api.slack.com/web#auth.
+    SLACK_TOKEN = '' ### access token for slack.

+You can generate your token at https://api.slack.com/web#auth.
 You should generate the token in admin user, not owner.
 If you generate the token in owner user, missing_scope error will be occurred.

 ## Deployment to Heroku